NicoloMoretti/barracks/docs/scripting-guide.md

 ```

 'param' varaibles must be initialized when defined to make clear what parameter class they will contain.
-For now parameters can only be declared and changed in the global scope, they are actaully compiled down to defconsts in .per... a quick patchwork.
+For now, parameters can only be declared and changed in the global scope.
+They are actaully compiled down to defconsts in .per... a quick patchwork.

 Inside load-ifs it's illegal to define new variables, since Barracks cannot be sure about what will actually happen at compile time.